CartoDB/web-sdk/docs/guides/03-interactivity-popups.md

 </div>
 > View this step [here](/developers/web-sdk/examples/maps/guides/interactivity-popups/step-3.html)

-We can apply both highlighting styles to the same layer.
+You can apply both highlighting styles to the same layer.
 In this case we are going to use the `default` highlighting for the `hoverStyle` parameter and use a custom highlighting style for the `clickStyle` parameter.

 ```js
 const countriesLayer = new carto.viz.Layer('ne_50m_admin_0_countries', carto.viz.style.basic(), {